NZ Cults & Religious Groups List: E

 2. A secular nationwide Top 40 music radio station, perhaps best known

-BBC World Service (radio station on 1476kHz AM) on Thursday mornings (NZ
+BBC World Service (radio station on 1476 kHz AM) on Thursday mornings (NZ

 time), possibly repeated on Friday afternoons.
 4. Acronym for Emergency